How to write a professional bio in 2025 for your website (with example)

 How to write the right professional bio for your audience

 Notice that this sample biography is easy to read.
 There’s not much jargon in it.
-The general public won’t necessarily understand all jargon.
+The general public might not understand all jargon.
 More to the point, they won’t dedicate the energy required to think about what unusual terms mean.
+So keep it simple and keep it clear.

 Remember that the goal is to appear credible, to elicit trust, and that is something that is done at the emotional level.
 If your readers’ brains have to hesitate to process an unfamiliar word, the emotional effect is interrupted.
 You derail your own thought process.